Customer Experience and Impact on Customer Lifetime Value!

 Customer Lifetime Value

 Customer lifetime value is a very valuable metric and as per Harvard Business Review (HBR), acquiring a new customer is 5 to 25 times more expensive than retaining an existing customer (as it saves the marketing cost in acquiring the new customers).
-Once companies start calculating the CAC (cost to acquire a customer) which will be the summation of sales and marketing cost, the cost to organise events and branding cost will far exceed the retention cost.
+Once companies start calculating the CAC (the cost to acquire a customer) which will be the summation of sales and marketing cost, the cost to organise events and branding costs will far exceed the retention cost.

 Analysis of such customer-centric data may lead to a situation in the future when the company may wish to run special loyalty programs to targeted customers as a gesture of gratitude.
 The amount spent on such events will take into account the marketing cost and the concessions and evaluated against the CLTV.
 Thus, pleasant customer experience is seen to be an important attribute for a differentiated business of the future.

 Van Heusen’s Power Club is a loyalty program with three categories of memberships such as Classic, Silver, and Gold, depending on a customer’s shopping profile.
 Members can earn reward points based on the value of the purchase and are entitled to benefits like in-store personal assistance, valet facilities at select locations and advice from in-store stylists on special occasions.